Demoder/demoder.planetmapviewer/Demoder.PlanetMapViewer/Readme.txt

 		.NET Framework v4.0 (full)
 		XNA Studio 4.0 (Redist)
 		Valid installation of Anarchy Online (www.anarchy-online.com)

-Installation
-	Run the installer and follow on-screen instructions.
-The installer will attempt to install any dependencies if necessary.
-	If you are upgrading or reinstalling:
-		You should make sure the PlanetMap Viewer is closed, and that no Anarchy Online instance is currently running, before proceeding with the installation.
-	If you are installing for the first time:
-		No special notes.

 Map interactions
 	You may pan the map by clicking and holding the left mouse button on the map, and moving your mouse around.